ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * VMware Site Recovery Manager
 * VMware vRealize Automation Enterprise

-**Note:** For IBM Business Partners, the Bring Your Own License (BYOL) option is not available.
+**Note:** For IBM Business Partner users, the Bring Your Own License (BYOL) option is not available.

-### (For non-Business Partners only) Individual components
+### Individual components for non-Business Partner users

-If you're a non-Business Partner, you can select the following VMware components flexibly for your vSphere cluster:
+If you're a non-Business Partner, you can select the following components for your vSphere cluster:
 * VMware vSphere Enterprise Plus
 * VMware vCenter Server
 * VMware NSX